MaxfieldKassel/confetti/README.md

 - Home route (`/`): Renders the homepage with a motivational message.
 - Custom URL generation (`/generate-url`): Generates a custom URL with an encrypted message.
 - Custom text route (`/custom/:text`): Decrypts and displays the custom message.

-### Example Custom URL

-To generate a custom URL, enter a message in the input box and click "Generate".
-The application creates an encrypted URL that displays the custom message when accessed.

 ### License